tobiasbriones/blog/mathswe/eng/uiux/platform/feat/new-article-and-code-navigation-features-2023-09-09/index.md

 there are source files that can be browsed and read now in first class without exiting the site.

-This is another win for educational content[^x] as it allows direct access to the project's source code besides its article.
+This is another win for educational content[^7] as it allows direct access to the project's source code besides its article.

-[^x]: I've provided my content on mathsoftware.engineer under CC and BSD 🆓
+[^7]: I've provided my content on mathsoftware.engineer under CC and BSD 🆓
     licenses so far, so it's always been education-friendly

 EP source code, files like markdown, and images can be browsed and viewed with